 The Writing Center works to provide high-quality, multifaceted training for students throughout their careers as peer consultants:

-- There is a two-week tutoring “bootcamp” at the beginning of the year that educates students on basic Writing Center pedagogy and fundamental tutoring processes.
+- There is a two-week tutoring “jumpstart” at the beginning of the year that educates students on basic Writing Center pedagogy and fundamental tutoring processes.

 - Students attend weekly Skytime training sessions centered around key issues of peer tutoring.
 Skytime is meant to be sequenced, spiraled professional development for peer tutors.